sreachtools/SReachTools/README.md

 ### Dependencies

 You can skip installing the dependencies marked **optional**.
-This will disable some of the features of SReachTools.
+This will disable some of the features of SReachTools or hamper performance.

 1. MATLAB (>2017a)
     1. Toolboxes